An energetic and curious

 > Technology (compute, sensors, graphics, AI)

-> FMCG (confectionary, dairy, beer, coffee)
+> FMCG / CPG (confectionary, dairy, beer, home hygiene)

 > Luxury alcohol (spirits, champagne, wine)